mattpjohnson/typescript-library-boilerplate/README.md

 - [Prettier](https://prettier.io/)
 - [TSLint](https://palantir.github.io/tslint/)

-If you're using VSCode all the recommended extensions are combined in [this extension pack]().
+If you're using VSCode all the recommended extensions are included in [this extension pack]().

 # Setting Up CircleCI